GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    defaults called :ref:`DIR_CACHE <DIR_CACHE>` (and defaults to the sub-directory cache under the **$GMT_USERDIR** directory [~/.gmt]).
    Subsequent use of the same URL will be read from the cache (except if explicitly removed by the user).
+An exception is CGI Get Commands which will be executed anew each time.

 *  Any reference to Earth topographic/bathymetric relief files called **earth_relief_**\ *res*\ **.grd** will automatically obtain the grid